Skip to main content

 • MK-677 (Ibutamoren) ∞ An oral GH secretagogue that increases GH and IGF-1 levels by mimicking ghrelin’s action.

-The of these peptides often relates to their sustained impact on the GH-IGF-1 axis.
+The long-term safety of these peptides often relates to their sustained impact on the GH-IGF-1 axis.
 While they promote physiological GH release, chronic elevation of IGF-1 levels warrants monitoring, as IGF-1 plays a role in cellular growth and proliferation.

 Other Targeted Peptides